thehalfspace/JuliaSEM/README.md

+This project is out of data, I am maintaining a newer version [here](https://github.com/thehalfspace/eqcycle).

 Spectral element method for earthquake cycle simulations with dynamic treatment of inertial effects.

 Written in Julia 1.0.
 Syntax is very similar to Matlab but it is much faster.